IAIK/CrySIL/README.md

 - ant
 - java >= 1.7

-You have to have identical Architectures for JAVA and the Client application.
+You have to have identical architectures for JAVA and the client application.
 Say if you have 32-bit Thunderbird, you need 32-bit JAVA.
-Otherwise you may not see any Certificates at all.
+Otherwise you may not see any certificates at all.

 # System Variables:

-set the following Environment Variables properly:
+set the following environment variables properly:

 @Linux:
 LD_LIBRARY_PATH (e.g. Debian 64 bit: 'export LD_LIBRARY_PATH = /usr/lib/jvm/default-java/jre/lib/amd64/server')